May 2012 Greek parliamentary election: Reactions

-Results by region

 Analysis

 New Democracy won most districts of the Greek countryside, winning in its traditional strongholds of Macedonia and Peloponnese.
 However, 19% of the vote for New Democracy is an all-time low for the party, down from its previous all-time low of 33% which occurred in the previous election in 2009.
 SYRIZA won the highest number of votes in most urban areas, including Athens and Thessaloniki.
 This is the first time since the election of 1977 that a party besides New Democracy or PASOK finished as one of the top two parties.
 PASOK, who have spent 21 years in government on-and-off since 1981, suffered their worst defeat since 1974, reduced to just 13% of the vote.
 PASOK finished in first place in four prefectures: Heraklion, Lasithi, Rethymno, and Rhodope.
 It has been suggested that Syriza's sudden success depended on PASOK joining the right-wing pro-austerity coalition and Syriza convincing voters that it was "the only 'true' leftist party" which unlike their rivals would actively renegotiate the austerity terms.

 Even though the Communist Party increased its share of the vote by almost 1% and increased its presence in the parliament by 5 seats, it finished outside of the top three for the first time since 1993.
 The Communist Party finished in first place in the Samos Prefecture.
-Right-wing Golden Dawn entered parliament for the first time, while fat-right LAOS lost all parliament seats after it joined the governing coalition.
+Far-right neo-nazi Golden Dawn entered parliament for the first time, while far-right LAOS lost all parliament seats after it joined the governing coalition.